-To use APNS you will need a Certificate file (a .cer file), a push Private Key (a .p12 file) and a Private Key Password from Apple.
+To use APNs you need a Certificate file (a .cer file), a push Private Key (a .p12 file), and a Private Key Password from Apple.
 Instructions on how to do that can be found here.

 Google is replacing GCM with a similar service called Firebase Cloud Messaging (FCM).
 For more information on FCM, click here.

 Go to the Google page here to become familiar with Google Cloud Messaging for Android.